Tropical Storm Cristobal advances toward US Gulf Coast

-The National Hurricane Center in Miami said in its 7 a.m. advisory Saturday that the storm was expected to slowly strengthen until it makes landfall, expected Sunday night along the U.S. Gulf Coast.
-Tropical storm-force winds could arrive as early as Saturday evening.
+The National Hurricane Center in Miami said the storm was expected to slowly strengthen until it makes landfall, expected Sunday night along the U.S. Gulf Coast.
+Outer rain bands from the storm were already moving across parts of the Gulf Coast on Saturday evening.

 Cristobal’s maximum sustained winds had strengthened to 50 mph (85 kph) by early Saturday and it was moving north at 12 mph (19 kph).
-The storm was centered about 365 miles (590 kilometers) south of the mouth of the Mississippi River.
+As of Saturday evening, the storm was centered about 235 miles (380 kilometers) south-southwest of the mouth of the Mississippi River.

 The Hurricane Center said the storm could cause heavy rains from East Texas to Florida this weekend and into early next week.
 A tropical storm watch was posted for the northern Gulf of Mexico coast from Intracoastal City, Louisiana, to the Alabama-Florida border.